-- 39 A director shall cease to hold office if he or she: - (1) ceases to be a director by virtue of any provision in the Companies Acts or is prohibited by law from being a director; - (2) is disqualified from acting as a trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of those provisions); - (3) ceases to be a member of the charity; - (4) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (5) resigns as a director by notice to the charity (but only if at least two directors will remain in office when the notice of resignation is to take effect); or - (6) is absent without the permission of the directors from all their meetings held within a period of six consecutive months and the directors resolve that his or her office be vacated.
+- 39. A director shall cease to hold office if he or she: - 1) ceases to be a director by virtue of any provision in the Companies Acts or is prohibited by law from being a director; - 2) is disqualified from acting as a director by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of those provisions); - 3) ceases to be a member of the charity; - 4) in the written opinion, given to the company, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a director and may remain so for more than three months; - 5) resigns as a director by giving at least one month's written notice to the charity stating the date on which the resignation is to take effect (but only if at least four directors will remain in office when the notice of resignation is to take effect); - 6) is absent without the permission of the directors from all their meetings held within a period of six consecutive months and the directors resolve that his or her office be vacated; or - 7) at a meeting of the directors at which at least half of the directors are present, a resolution is passed that he or she be removed from office.
+Such a resolution shall not be passed unless the director has been given at least 14 clear days' notice that the resolution is to be proposed, specifying the circumstances alleged to justify removal from office, and has been afforded a reasonable opportunity of being heard by or of making written representations to the directors.